kyonides/hiddenchest_linux/ReadMe.txt

 h*anyotherwidth or h*anyotherwidth*.exe
   Possible resolutions 800*608, 960*736, 1088*608, 1280*768, 1680*1050 and 1920*1080
-  Includes extra buttons not found in vanilla RGSS games MapCustomResFixes.rb
+  Includes extra buttons not found in vanilla RGSS games KSoundFontMenuXP.rb
+  A custom menu that allows you to change your current soundfont SF2 on the fly!
+MapCustomResFixes.rb
   A Ruby script you can open with your favorite text editor to copy and paste it in any RGSS 1 or 2 game to let old scripts